Tema/screenshot/resources/readme.txt

 4. Edit screenshot-v.jnlp and replace
 http://host:port/path_to_dir_with_jnlp_and_jar
-ftp://user:password@host:port/path_to_dir_where_upload_screenshots
+ftp://host:port/path_to_dir_where_upload_screenshots
+ftp user and password
 http://host:port/path_to_dir_where_screenshots_are_saved

-5. Give user direct link to JNLP file and advice them to allow create snapshot on first access.
+5. Give users direct link to JNLP file and advice them to allow create snapshot on the first access.